jwensley2/AddictiontoGaming/puphpet/puppet/modules/postgresql/README.md

 ####`pg_hba_conf_path`
 Path to your `pg\_hba.conf` file.

+####`pg_ident_conf_path`
+Path to your `pg\_ident.conf` file.

 ####`postgresql_conf_path`
 Path to your `postgresql.conf` file.

+####`recovery_conf_path`
+Path to your `recovery.conf` file.

 ####`pg_hba_conf_defaults`
 If false, disables the defaults supplied with the module for `pg\_hba.conf`.
 This is useful if you disagree with the defaults and wish to override them yourself.
 Be sure that your changes of course align with the rest of the module, as some access is required to perform basic `psql` operations for example.

 ####`datadir`
 This setting can be used to override the default postgresql data directory for the target platform.
 If not specified, the module will use whatever directory is the default for your OS distro.
+Please note that changing the datadir after installation will cause the server to come to a full stop before being able to make the change.
+For RedHat systems, the data directory must be labeled appropriately for SELinux.
+On Ubuntu, you need to explicitly set needs\_initdb to true in order to allow Puppet to initialize the database in the new datadir (needs\_initdb defaults to true on other systems).

+Warning: If datadir is changed from the default, puppet will not manage purging of the original data directory, which will cause it to fail if the data directory is changed back to the original.

 ####`confdir`
 This setting can be used to override the default postgresql configuration directory for the target platform.
 If not specified, the module will use whatever directory is the default for your OS distro.